A fast approximate column-and-constraint generation method for two-stage robust mixed-integer programs: Applications

-Our second application is a robust integrated berth allocation and quay crane assignment and scheduling problem (BACASP) studied in~\cite{RODRIGUES2021499}.
-In this operational planning problem for ports in the context of maritime freight transportation, vessels of different lengths arrive at a port with uncertain arrival times, need to berth at a specific position (moor at their allotted place at the wharf) without intersecting other vessels, and be unloaded by quay cranes that can translate along the wharf.
+The BACASP is an operational planning problem for ports in the context of maritime freight transportation.
+Vessels of different lengths arrive at a port with uncertain arrival times, need to berth at a specific position (moor at their allotted place at the wharf) without intersecting other vessels, and \revv{must} be unloaded by quay cranes that can translate along the wharf.
 Each crane has a certain processing rate which is the amount of cargo volume that it can unload from the vessel in a certain time period.
 The vessel is \emph{unloaded}, when the sum of cargo volume processed by all assigned cranes equals the total cargo volume of the vessel at berthing time.
 When the vessel is unloaded, it immediately departs.
 The task is to allocate each vessel to a berth range and determine the scheduling of available cranes with the goal of minimizing the total completion time, i.e., the sum over all vessels of the difference between the departure time of the vessel and its arrival time.
 Here, the departure times are influenced by the selected berth allocation and quay crane assignment and schedule, e.g., since vessels might have to wait outside of the port when their assigned berth is still occupied by another vessel that is still being unloaded.
-To efficiently manage the port, and to minimize the time required to process each vessel, mixed-integer programming formulations of the problem have been proposed~\cite{AGRA2018138}.
-Moreover, several authors have studied similar problems under uncertainty in the arrival times by using two-stage robust formulations, such as the robust cyclic berth planning of container vessels~\cite{hendriks2010robust} or the berth allocation problem~\cite{liu2020two}.
-The BACASP with uncertain arrival times was first studied in the context of robust optimization in~\cite{RODRIGUES2021499}.
+To efficiently manage the port, and to minimize the time required to process each vessel, mixed-integer programming formulations of the problem have been proposed \cite{AGRA2018138}.
+Moreover, several authors have studied similar problems under uncertainty in the arrival times by using two-stage robust formulations, such as the robust cyclic berth planning of container vessels \cite{hendriks2010robust} or the berth allocation problem \cite{liu2020two}.
+The BACASP with uncertain arrival times was first studied in the context of robust optimization in \cite{RODRIGUES2021499}.
 The proposed model determines the berth allocation in the first stage and the quay crane assignment and scheduling in the second stage of the robust model.